Last updated: 30 March 2017

 Read the fact sheet about changes relating to adjudication and enforcement [PDF 414 KB].

-Construction contracts on the MBIE Corporate website has further information.
+'Understanding the Construction Contracts Act' on the MBIE Corporate website has further information.

 Contracts covered by the Act